 This experience opened my eyes to the many subcultures that can be within a community.
 At the end of the day, the materials and bulletin boards are great, but it is the people, the culture and the building of relationships that make a classroom.

 We need to take the time to get to know our students.
 La lengua, la comida y la familia from my first class became a part of my language, my cuisine and my family.

 This was when I truly understood how culture influences learning.

 The College of Education at Grand Canyon University helps future educators learn the importance of unity and diversity in their classrooms.
 Contact us today to learn more about your educational options.

 More about Emily:

 Emily has enjoyed 10 years in the field of education.
 Her background is in elementary education, with much of her public school experience in a first grade ELL classroom.
 She transitioned from the Phoenix public school system to GCU in 2010 to serve both the online and traditional campus in the College of Education.
-Emily is currently a manger of full-time faculty and instructor, as well as a researcher, writer and continuing scholar.
-She is currently working on her PhD in psychology with an emphasis in cognition and instruction at GCU, with an expected graduation this year.
+Emily is currently a manager of full-time faculty and instructor, as well as a researcher, writer, and continuing scholar.
+She is currently working on her PhD in psychology with an emphasis in cognition and instruction at GCU, with expected graduation in 2015.
 Emily has written several articles and has presented at regional, national and international conferences on a variety of topics ranging from social media in the classroom to classroom assessment.
 In recognition of her work in the field of research and education, she was recently awarded the Distinguished Faculty Scholar Award from Grand Canyon University.